com-lihaoyi/scalasql/reference.md

 *
     ```sql
     SELECT ?
-OR ? as res
+OR ?
+AS res
     ```